AmSh4/Logs_Guard-AI/README.md

 - **DevOps Integration**: Ansible playbooks for automated remediation, Docker for containerization, and Kubernetes manifests for orchestration.
 CI/CD pipeline via GitHub Actions.
 - **Datasets**: Sample Linux log files and a CSV for model training.

-This project showcases advanced skills in AI, DevOps, full-stack development, and Linux system administration.
-It's designed to be production-ready, error-free, and scalable—perfect for attracting recruiters in AI-DevOps roles.

-## Why Unique?
+## Why This?
 - Focuses on predictive analytics for Linux-specific issues (e.g., kernel panics, SELinux errors), which is underrepresented in tools like Prometheus or ELK stack.
 - Integrates AI not just for monitoring but for proactive IaC (Infrastructure as Code) suggestions via Ansible.
-- Rare combination: ML-driven failure prediction with automated deployment fixes in a single repo.
+- **Rare combination**: ML-driven failure prediction with automated deployment fixes in a single repo.

 ## Tech Stack
 - **Frontend**: React.js with CSS for an attractive, responsive UI.